demhademha/tweak-development-guide/chapter-2.md

 * the "pwd" command stands for print working directory: it will print where you currently are, in our case, /var/mobile.

 * the command "touch" means create a new file, so "touch /var/tweaklog.txt" will create a txt file called tweaklog.
 * the suffix (end of a file) is extremely important.
-As diffferent suffixes be interpreted in different ways.
+As different suffixes be interpreted in different ways.
 For example, a file with a  prefix  of .swift means a swift file, a file with the prefix .m means an objective file and a file with .html would be a html file.

 Summary:
 You should now be able to comfortably navigate terminal, using cd, you should be able to list what files are in your directory, you should know the definition of the word directory,   you should be able to get which directory you are currently in, have an understanding of how to create a new file using touch and the significance of file extensions.